orsonteodoro/gcf2/README.md

 1. Indirectly link to UBSan, which is preferred.
 These correspond to the per-package ubsan-align.conf, ubsan-null.conf, ubsan-vptr.conf configs.
-The .conf most preferred is the one that is the lowest performance impacting one and less chance of triggering the sanitizer.
+The .conf most preferred is the one that is the lowest performance impacting one and less chance of triggering the sanitizer check.
 2. Rollback dependencies without CFI.
 This is not desirable since it lowers mitigation.
 3. Ignore linker warnings with linker-errors-as-warnings.conf added per